makerdao/community/governance/votes/Executive Vote - August 2, 2023.md

 #### DAI InterestRateStrategy Update

-- Deploy a new DAI_interestRateStrategy to tie the borrow rate of Dai to the ETH-C Stability Fee.
-This is required due to the activation of the EDSR, as vault stability fees and other rates will continue to be based on the underlying DSR rather than the EDSR.
+- A new DAI_interestRateStrategy will be implemented to tie the borrow rate of Dai to the ETH-C Stability Fee.
+At present, the Spark Protocol DAI borrow rate is tied to the DSR set by the Maker Protocol.
+When the EDSR is activated, this would cause the Spark borrow rate to increase to 8%.
+The Stability Scope specifies that fees are not impacted by the EDSR and should be calculated as before.
 The ETH-C stability fee equals the underlying DSR, making it an appropriate reference for Spark Protocol.

 #### Spark Protocol Parameter Changes